epics-extensions/EPNix/doc/index.md

 ```{=html}
 <!-- TODO: link to an explanation, from the IOC side, and from the NixOS side -->
 ```

 ## The epics-base package

 The epics-base package has no significant modification compared to the upstream version at [Launchpad].
 One goal of EPNix is to keep those modifications to a minimum, and upstream what's possible.

+# Release branches

+EPNix has a `master` branch,
+which is considered unstable,
+meaning breaking changes might happen without notice.

+EPNix also has release branches, such as `nixos-23.11`, tied to the nixpkgs release branches, where breaking changes are forbidden.

+Backporting changes to older release branches is done on a "best-effort" basis.

 ------------------------------------------------------------------------